 How to show appreciation to your husband

 Maybe he’s browsing on the net and something catches his eye, or he spies something in a brochure or in store.
-Give him a surprise by purchasing that thing and gifting it to him at the next opportunity you have.
+Note down what it is, and give him a surprise by purchasing that thing and gifting it to him at the next opportunity you have.

-Does your husband eve give you a hug and before you know it, you’re squirming out of his grip to go unload the dishwasher or tackle some work emails?
+Does your husband ever give you a hug and before you know it, you’re squirming out of his grip to go unload the dishwasher or tackle some work emails?
 Take the time to relax into his cuddle and wait until he is ready to let go.
 When you sit on the couch together, make sure your bodies are touching each other.
+Be connected physically.

 Let others know what a great man your husband is.
 Take the opportunity to praise him up in front of whoever you can: your family, his family, your friends.
 Verbalizing your appreciation reinforces it to yourself, gives him kudos, and often gets back to him as well.